 - Greater difficulty controlling them, with a more limited ability to swerve out of the way of other vehicles

 - Fatigued drivers who work long hours

-Truck Drivers Are Susceptible to Dangerous Driving Behavior
+Truck Drivers Are Susceptible to Dangerous Driving Behaviors

-Those who employ unqualified truck drivers, or demand that their drivers skirt limitations on driving hours, maybe liable when an accident involving one of their drivers occurs.
-Beyond these risks, the drivers of large trucks are just as susceptible to common dangerous motorist behaviors that increase the risk of an accident.
+Companies that employ unqualified truck drivers (or demand that their drivers skirt limitations on driving hours) may be liable when an accident involving one of their drivers occurs.
+Beyond these risks, the drivers of large trucks are just as susceptible to common dangerous motorist behaviors that increase the risk of accidents.